authorizerdev/docs/src/pages/core/endpoints.md

 This endpoint supports following query parameters

 - `redirectURL`: URL where user should be redirected after login
-- `role`: Role with which user should login.
-This is optional and by default it will use the `DEFAULT_ROLE` specified in `env`
+- `roles`: Roles with which user should login.
+This is optional and by default it will use the `DEFAULT_ROLES` specified in `env`

 Sample URL: `/oauth_login/google?redirectURL=https://myapp.com&role=admin`